On January 3, the OAuth flow did exactly what it was supposed to do.

 }

-There is, of course, a reasonable security rationale here.
-OAuth tokens obtained through Claude Code’s flow are tied to consumer subscriptions (Claude Pro, Claude Max).
-By restricting what system prompts these tokens can use, Anthropic ensures they’re being used for their intended purpose—running Claude Code—rather than powering arbitrary third-party applications on consumer billing.
+A reasonable security shape sits underneath this.
+OAuth tokens obtained through Claude Code’s flow are tied to consumer subscriptions.
+Restricting the system prompt keeps those tokens aligned with their intended use: running Claude Code, not powering arbitrary third-party applications on consumer billing.

 The code that emerged from this investigation lives in an open-source coding agent at github.com/chrischabot/coding-agent-poc.
 The authentication documentation, considerably expanded after this adventure, can be found in claude-auth.md.